 It’s interesting looking around at the end of a good yoga class.
 Some people might be brimming with energy, some will break out in a case of the chats, while others may be feeling quiet and introspective.
-Some people can also feel a little shattered after a good yoga class.
+Yoga often releases unexpected emotions.
+And there are specific yoga poses that open us up emotionally.

 When a person’s chakras are misaligned, shifting them back into place can sometimes cause nausea, heart palpitations, and even tears!